PiSugar/pisugar-power-manager/README.md

 # make sure your python version is 3.6

 # check if device 0x32 and 0x75 work.
-# If you can't find them or find some meaningless random code, please turn off reattach the battery module and try again.
+# If you can't find them or find some meaningless random code, please reattach the battery module and try again.
 i2cdetect -y 1
 i2cdump -y 1 0x32
 i2cdump -y 1 0x75